 • Breaking down barriers by challenging assumptions that digital art is ‘not for me’.

-Lack of financial means for older people to participate - met through annual HOP Pot.
+Consistent provision of financial means for older people to participate.
+In part met through annual HOP Pot.

 Limited funding for the network and co-ordination of members.